 - freshly ground black pepper freshly ground, to taste

 - 50 grams plain flour for dredging

-- 2 eggs beaten with 1 tbsp cold water
+- 2 free-range eggs beaten with 1 tbsp cold water

 - 1 litre sunflower oil for frying